-Market Review: Open
+Market Review: Completed

-The review seeks to examine whether the reforms introduced under the 2015 Expanding competition in metering services (Competition in metering) rule change have met expectations, whether changes to the current framework are required to improve efficiency and effectiveness and whether the framework support the implementation of other electricity sector reform where metering services will play a key role.
+The purpose of the review was to determine whether the reforms introduced under the Expanding competition in metering and related services (Competition in metering) rule change have met expectations, whether changes are required to improve the efficiency and effectiveness of the regulatory framework for metering services, and whether the regulatory framework for metering services supports the implementation of other electricity sector reforms where metering services will play a role.